The Glorious Adventure (1922 film): Production background

 The film was made entirely in Prizmacolor, and starred Lady Diana Manners, Gerald Lawrence, Cecil Humphreys, and Victor McLaglen.
 It was released by United Artists.
 Alma Reville, later married to Alfred Hitchcock, may have co-written the script as well as acting as "script girl".

 Neither this film, nor the 1918 film of the same name produced by Samuel Goldwyn, is related to the famous book The Glorious Adventure (1927) by Richard Halliburton.

 Preservation status

-A copy of The Glorious Adventure exists, with a preview available on YouTube:
+The Glorious Adventure survives in its entirety, and is available on YouTube: